abdulmanan021/news-aggregator/README.md

 download the code
 install node packages (npm i)
 after that open terminal and run the commant "npm run dev" but make sure you must be inside the project root folder

+"design_look.png" file give you and idea about the design if the project is run successfully